-Dialogue has emerged as crucial factor in pacific resolution of conflicts across cross cultural societies in the age of globalisation.
-It is fast emerging as a postmodern inter disciplinary discourse in academia at large.
-This course therefore aims at familiarisation of students with basic concepts, theories and discourses of dialogue.
-The course will involve the theoretical application of dialogue in resolution of conflict situation in some of cross cultural case studies.
-The course will also attempt to contribute in the field of practice of dialogue.
+Dialogue has emerged as a crucial factor in pacific resolution of conflicts across multicultural societies in the age of globalisation.
+It is fast emerging as a postmodern interdisciplinary discourse in academia.
+This course therefore aims at familiarising participants with basic concepts, theories and discourses of dialogue.
+The course would involve the theoretical application of dialogue in resolution of conflicts in cross-cultural case studies.
+It would also attempt to contribute to the frameworks of practice of dialogue.

-A combination of historical, comparative, inter subjectivity and dialogic method as well as film documentaries will be applied in imparting teaching and conducting classes.
-Wherever possible, a practitioner of dialogue in everyday life would be invited to interact with the students.
+A combination of historical, comparative, dialogic method and inter-subjectivity would be applied in imparting teaching and conducting classes.

-Dialogue in modern age has emerged as one of the most effective tool in the hands of policymakers and diplomatic community to address multi-layered conflict situation.
-Dialogue studies significantly contributes to the academic discipline of conflict and peace studies.
-It helps in shaping a democratic personality.
+Dialogue in the modern age has emerged as one of the most effective tools of diplomacy to address multi-layered conflict situations.
+Dialogue studies significantly contributes to the academic disciplines of international relations as well as conflict and peace studies.
+It helps shape a dialogic narrative and a democratic personality.

-A certificate course in dialogue studies first and foremost helps in producing a democratic citizen in any country and enhances the capacity of students to resolve the conflict situation peacefully in their daily lives.
-This course is therefore of significant help to those who deal with human resource management.
-Moreover, students with certificate course in dialogue studies have fair chance of working with many national and international institutions/organisations, which are active in the field of promoting harmony and common good, and resolution of conflicts.
+A semester certificate course in dialogue studies first and foremost will produce a dialogic world citizen and enhance the capacity of the participants to re-examine and review modalities of the conflicts situations and empathise with “the other”.
+This course is therefore of significant help to not only professionals but also the layperson.
+Moreover, those with certificate course in dialogue studies will gain skills useful to work with national and international institutions promoting peace and operating in the field of resolution of conflicts.

 Module 1: Introduction to Dialogue

-1.1 Contextualising Dialogue in the present age: From Modernity to Post Modernity (From Nation State to people & culture), Globalisation
+1.1 Contextualising Dialogue in the present age: From Modernity to Post Modernity, Globalisation

 1.2 What is dialogue?
 What is a dialogic society?